Six New Works for Violin

 A solo violin programme with mixed-media which also inspires a new cohort of nature lovers to engage with nature on a local level at Lough Key Forest Park.

-Video footage, captured by filmmaker Nestor Romero Clemente, will be projected onto the wall behind me during the performance of Michael Gordon’s piece ‘Tree-Oh’.
+Video footage, captured by filmmaker Nestor Romero Clemente during the residency, projected during the performance of Michael Gordon’s piece for 3 violins ‘Tree-Oh’.

-I have commissioned award winning Irish composer Sam Perkin to write a new work for solo violin with pre-recorded electronic part.
+The programme includes a new work ‘L@rissa’ composed by award winning Irish composer Sam Perkin, for solo violin and pre-recorded electronic part.